mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 First we must create a new project for our mod.
 To do this, follow the instructions in [Basic tModLoader Modding Guide](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Modding-Guide) for generating a Mod Skeleton, which will contain the project files.

 ## Creating or Updating an existing project for an old mod
-If you are updating a mod from 1.3, you can use the "Upgrade .csproj file" button in the Mod Sources menu.
+If you are updating a mod from before 1.4, you can use the "Upgrade .csproj file" button in the Mod Sources menu.
 This will create a fully working project for you to open and continue working on.
 ![](https://i.imgur.com/woTP4Sf.png)

 # Opening your Project